DarkFlames888/Fake-News-Detection/README.md

 # Fake-News-Detection
-Enter snippet line to predict if it's real or fake
+Enter a snippet to predict if it's real or fake